>>Translation by Jędrzej Majer<<

 There is something very touching about them.
 I am not sure that people who see my photos experience similar feelings as I do when I see those dogs.

 I happen to be very sympathetic toward dogs.
 Actually this is true for any living creatures, but dogs are especially important to me.
 I have a history with dogs, I used to share a roof with them.
 I have no idea if I would love dogs if I have not had it.
 I think I would.
 I believe I would.

 There is a feeling of sincerity in dogs, they are never fake.
 They do not realize they are being photographed and they do not try to look more decent.

 When I drive I know there might be a dog, a cat or a snake crossing the road and I may not have enough time to break if I drive too fast.
 Thus I tend to drive slowly most of the time.
 A couple of months ago I damaged my car badly because I had to swerve in order to avoid hitting a dog.
 Well, I am happy the dog is okay.

 –> Check more photo on Norayr Chilingarian’s Flickr.

 Zuzanna Majer – Born in 86.
 Graduated from European Culture Study in Wrocław.
-Editor and proofreader in PROwincja.
+Chief editor in PROwincja.